-- Vacancy Notice following the resignation of Richard Bell - vacancy is now open for co-option
+- Vacancy Notice following the resignation of Dave Kenny - vacancy is open for co-option

-- Vacancy Notice following the resignation of Shiela Hughes - vacancy is now open for co-option
+- Vacancy Notice following the resignation of Mike Brown - vacancy is open for co-option

 What does a local council do?

 Your local council has overall responsibility for the wellbeing of your local community.
 Their work falls into three main categories:

 As a local councillor you can become a voice for your community and make real change.
 Councillors are community leaders and represent the interests of the communities they serve.
 Local councillors have three main responsibilities:

 Being eligible for co-option